d-t-n/ai-and-machine-learning/README.md

 # AI and Machine Learning

  Topics in artificial intelligence and machine learning related statistical machine learning, deep learning, supervised and unsupervised learning, knowledge representation and reasoning.
 Topics extracted from ASU MasterTrack.
  During the preparation of this work the author(s) used LLMs outputs in order to elaborate about the topics and retreive references.
-These references were verified and information validates.
-After using this tool/service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the publication.
+These references were verified and information validated.
+After using this tool/service, the author(s) reviewed and edited the content.

 ## [Statistical Machine Learning](https://github.com/d-t-n/statistical-machine-learning.git)
 - Distinguish between supervised learning and unsupervised learning